crichmond1989/micro-ui-poc/README.md

 The POC includes all domains in the same git repository because the projects are intentionally small for readability.
 In a mature setup each `poc-*` folder would be its own git repository, with its own pipeline and code deployments.
 One of the major advantages of the Micro UI strategy is independent development and release schedules.

+> All projects can be launched with the following command: `bun run --filter "*" dev`.
+It might be worth cloning repositories in a file structure that takes advantage of this `bun` feature.
+Need to research further.

 ## Container Domains

 The purpose of a container domain is to support shell components, sub-domain components, and micro domain integration.